• About The Alternate Path

 Following the visit I will spend some days visiting with my friends in the Community of Sant’Egidio.
 It will be good to catch up with them and join the community’s prayer.

 The day before my return I will be attending the canonization ceremony set for October 21st at St. Peter’s.
 Six men and women are to be canonized, one of these being Bl.
 Kateri Tekakwitha who will be the first Native American saint proclaimed by the Church.
 I was able to get a ticket that will allow me to participate in the ceremony by assisting with the distribution of communion.
 I have never been to a canonization ceremony before and am excited for the opportunity!
-Part of this being that my own family heritage is part Native American (Choctaw and Cherokee to be exact).
+Part of this being that my own family heritage is part Native American (Choctaw to be exact).

 I am looking forward to a great visit!